mllinares/eqchlorine/README.md

 **Why go to Python ?**

-EQCHLORINE is just the fisrt step of a wider project : making an inversion algorithm in order to retrieve earthquake sequences.
-The heart of this project is to make a friendly user code to invert chlorine 36 data.
+EQCHLORINE is just the fisrt step of a wider project : Pymodelscarp.
+The heart Pymodelscarp project is to make a friendly user code to invert chlorine 36 data in order to retrieve earthquake sequences.
 Python was the obvious choice because its large catalogue of libraries.
 EQCHLORINE will be the core of the inversion code, as it will be used as a forward function for the coming inversion code.